tylert/packer-build/README.rst

 Making Bootable USB Drives
 --------------------------

-Be sure to use the qemu kvm builder.
-This allows the use of raw block device image files which are ideal for writing to USB drives.
+Be sure to use the Qemu "kvm" builder when trying to create bootable USB images.
+This allows the use of the "raw" block device format which is ideal for writing directly to USB drives.
+Alternately, you may use "qemu-img convert" to convert an exiting image in another format to raw mode.

 ::